odpi/egeria/open-metadata-implementation/governance-servers/open-lineage-services/open-lineage-services-spring/README.md

 # Open Lineage Services Spring

-The Open Lineage Services spring module uses Spring to implement a REST API for the open lineage server.
+The Open Lineage Services Spring module uses Spring to implement a REST API for the open lineage server.

 ----
 License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/),